Catholic Church sexual abuse cases: Australia

-The Catholic church in Australia had been criticised for mishandling childhood sexual abuse cases which are severe in nature and widespread in extent.
+The Catholic Church in Australia has been criticized for mishandling childhood sexual abuse cases which are severe in nature and widespread in extent.
 Catholic priests were charged by 2011 in over 100 cases of childhood sexual abuse in Australia.
-The Catholic Church had secretly paid equivalent of $276.1 million by 2017 in compensation to thousands of childhood sexual abuse victims of priests and religious brothers.
-Inquiries established that historically Australian Catholic church officials often, where cardinal George Pell knew about sex abuse in Catholic church as early as 1973, ignored or punished the child victim, did not investigate allegations, documents were destroyed or not kept, failed to prevent future abuse by clergy who had come to their attention by transferring clergy and religious members to new parishes or dioceses which did not know of their past and not stripping them of their religious status.
+The Catholic Church had secretly paid the equivalent of $276.1 million by 2017 in compensation to thousands of childhood sexual abuse victims of priests and religious brothers.
+Inquiries established that church officials, such as Cardinal George Pell, had known about sex abuse in Catholic churches as early as 1973, had ignored or punished the child victim, did not investigate allegations, destroyed or not kept documents, failed to prevent future abuse by abusers who had come to their attention by transferring clergy and members or religious orders to new parishes or dioceses which did not know of their past and not stripping them of their religious status.
 John Paul II and Benedict XVI made apologies for abuse in Australia.

-Royal Commission into Institutional Responses to Child Sexual Abuse (2015–17) found that 7% of all Catholic priests in Australia were "alleged perpetrators of child sex abuse", average age of victims was 11.5 for boys and 10.5 for girls.
-Royal Commission found that 46% (92 out of 201) of Catholic Churches had child sexual abuse cases.
-Royal Commission had 4,756 child sexual abuse cases from 4,444 victims against 1,880 accused, in 62% cases the accused were Catholic priests and religious brothers and the rest were members of church.
-Abuse victim Amber Louise criticized Church's Towards Healing protocol, started in 1996 to "establish a compassionate and just system for dealing with complaints of abuse", who told the Royal Commission that the program delayed reporting her complaint.
-In June 2019, 18 months after being ordered to do so by the Royal Commission, the Australian Catholic Church published its National Catholic Safeguarding Standards closely mirroring Royal Commission's recommendations and government's National Principles for Child Safe Organizations.
+The Royal Commission into Institutional Responses to Child Sexual Abuse (2015–17) found that 7% of all Catholic priests in Australia were "alleged perpetrators of child sex abuse", average age of victims was 11.5 for boys and 10.5 for girls.
+The commission found that 46% (92 out of 201) of Catholic churches had child sexual abuse cases.
+The commission had 4,756 child sexual abuse cases from 4,444 victims against 1,880 accused, in 62% cases the accused were Catholic priests and religious brothers and the rest were other church members.
+Abuse victim Amber Louise criticized the church's "Towards Healing" protocol, started in 1996 to "establish a compassionate and just system for dealing with complaints of abuse", and told the commission that the program delayed reporting her complaint.
+In June 2019, 18 months after being ordered to do so by the royal commission, the Catholic Church in Australia published its National Catholic Safeguarding Standards which closely mirrored the royal commission's recommendations and the government's National Principles for Child Safe Organisations.